-Through the delivery of innovative and graduate programming, which is aligned to best practices within the field of special education, students will be able to:
+Through the delivery of innovative curriculum, course activities, and fieldwork experiences, which are aligned to best practices within the field of special education, students will be able to:

 - Describe key provisions of federal and state legislation that guide the identification of, and the provision of special education services for, students with exceptionalities, including those who are gifted and talented.